Positive self-similar Markov processes obtained by resurrection: Modified jump kernel

 \subsection{Symmetric case}

 In this subsection we assume that $\eta$ is a \emph{symmetric} $\alpha$-stable process.
 Then $\rho=1/2$, $c_+=c_-=:c$, and $a=0$.
 For simplicity, we will assume that $c=1$.
-We first consider the case that the boundary term is identically 1.
-Recall that $X^*$ is the process $\eta$ killed upon exiting $(0,{\infty})$, and the constant $b$ in the linear term of its infinitesimal generator is \eqref{e:linear-term} equal to
+We first consider the case that $\sB(x,y)$ is identically 1.
+Recall that $X^*$ is the process $\eta$ killed upon exiting $(0,{\infty})$, and the constant $b$ in the linear term of its infinitesimal generator in \eqref{e:linear-term} equal to

 \begin{lemma} It holds that

 \end{lemma} \pf We first note that by using symmetry, for $\epsilon\in (0,1)$ we have

 Therefore